When Should I Replace My Running Shoes?

 Lightweight racing flats are expected to lose their eligibility for being worn before standard shoes designed for roads.
 This is because racing flats are designed to feature a thin grip and stripped-down construction.
 As a result, the shoe isn’t as comfy as road shoes, and the soles are not deemed robust for extended usage.
 Perversely, off-road shoes are specifically tailored to interact with trails, so they are equipped with a thick cushioning system and tend to shoe extra durability and bouncing, for roads are generally more rigid than trails.

 The time and distance you run for is another significant factor affecting your shoe’s life.
 So, consider how long your shoe stays wrapped around your foot.
-For instance, if you run for 15 miles weekly, your shoe will last longer than a person who runs for 150 miles per week.
+For instance, if you run for 15 miles weekly, your shoe will last longer than a person who runs for 150 miles weekly.
 Also, using the same shoe for the gym, running, walking, and working will affect its lifespan.

 How to Extend the Lifespan of Running Shoes?